 Group health insurance from a current employer

-Most employers cannot require employees (or their spouses) who turn 65 to sign up for Medicare.
-While still working, you must be offered the same benefit options as younger employees.
-So you can delay Part B if you want until you retire and avoid paying Part B premiums.
-If you do sign up for Medicare as well (which is your choice), your employer plan is primary and Medicare serves as secondary insurance — unless your employer has fewer than 20 workers (or fewer than 100 if you have Medicare through disability), in which case Medicare becomes primary.
+Most employers cannot require employees (or their spouses) who turn 65 to sign up for Medicare, but must offer them the same benefit options as younger employees.
+If you do sign up for Medicare as well (which is your choice), your employer plan is primary and Medicare serves as secondary insurance.
+The exception is if your employer has fewer than 20 workers (or fewer than 100 if you have Medicare through disability), in which case Medicare usually becomes primary.
 The primary insurance pays your medical claims first and the secondary insurance pays for any services that it covers but the primary insurance doesn't.
-The rules apply in the same way if you are 65 and older and covered by health insurance from your working spouse, or if you are younger than 65 and have Medicare coverage because of disability.

 Retiree health benefits